Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 Wood Bead Reins

 I moved on to the reins.
-I had to remove the beads in order to get to the tassels.
-So, I had to thread the wooden beads back onto the twine.
-I chose to keep the same pattern of two white then one red bead.
+To get to the tassels, I had to remove the beads, so I had to thread the wooden beads back onto the twine.
+I chose to keep the same pattern of two white beads and one red bead.

 Something Isn’t Quite Right

-The bridle was reattached, adding tassels at the bit.
+The bridle was reattached, and tassels were added at the bit.
 Adding the glittered red ribbon must have been a challenge for me; as you can see, the bottom goes one way, and the top goes the other way.

-The white jingle bells are a placeholder until I can find the right piece to top off the carousel rod.
+The white jingle bells are a placeholder until I find the right piece to complete the carousel rod.

-This is the point I decided the boa mane and tail were not working for me.
-I took a break.
+This is when I decided that the boa mane and tail were not working for me, so I took a break.

 Replace Boa Mane and Tail